 Both shunts will also require a small positive wire to power the Bluetooth communications board attached to the shunt.
 Follow the manufacturer’s instructions.
 I used Victron Bluetooth shunts and they work very well from inside or outside the bus so long as you are less than 30 feet from each shunt.
 With these Bluetooth shunts, by using an app on your cell phone, you can see exactly how each bank is performing given how you use your bus.

-You will see the amp hours remaining in the bank, the instantaneous AMPS going in or com-ing out of your batteries, voltage, an estimate of how long the batteries will last under the current draw conditions, and other parameters.
+You will see the amp hours remaining in the bank, the instantaneous AMPS going in or coming out of your batteries, voltage, an estimate of how long the batteries will last under the current draw conditions, and other parameters.

 These also do data logging so you can see graphs of all this info over time.
 Shunts come in various AMP capacities.
-Most of you will use shunts rated at 500-amps for each side of your new house battery bank.
+Most of you will use shunts rated at 500 amps for each side of your new house battery bank.
 However, if you have an unusually large lithium or lead-acid side to your new house battery bank, you may need 1000-amp shunts.

-If you prefer, you can install battery monitors which include both the shunt and the monitor display instead of using a Bluetooth connection to your phone.
+If you prefer, you can install battery monitors that include both the shunt and the monitor display instead of using a Bluetooth connection to your phone.
 Whichever you choose to use, a battery monitor will keep you well informed.

 My underlying planning consideration was that roughly half the battery power needs in your bus is to run 120VAC loads through one or two inverters and the other half of the power needs are to run 12VDC lights, fans, pumps, and motors like the ones in your furnace or hydronic heating system.
-That is why we started by removing half of our lead-acid batteries and installing the same number of new lithium iron phosphate batteries.
+That is why we started by removing half of our lead-acid batteries and installing the same number of new lithium-iron phosphate batteries.

 That residential refrigerator is the biggest power draw in your bus because it is relentlessly re-quiring 100 to 150 AMPS per day just to keep your food cold.
 That is one or two 100-amp hour lithium-ion batteries all by itself.
 Or, it will mean running your generator for a longer period of time each day just to make up for that draw.

 On the 12VDC side, the biggest power draw is running your furnace when outside temps are low.
 A typical bus heating system can draw 7 to 10 AMPS while running.
-How much of the day/night it needs to run is a function of how cold it is, how well insulated your bus is, and how warm is comfortable for you and your family.
+How much of the day/night it needs to run is a function of how cold it is, how well-insulated your bus is, and how warm is comfortable for you and your family.

-If that heating system runs 10-hours over a 24-hour day, it will consume 70 to 100-amps.
+If that heating system runs 10 hours over a 24-hour day, it will consume 70 to 100 amps.
 That is one full 8D AGM battery all by itself.
-If you seldom are parked off shore power when it is cold outside, then you can basically save one full lead-acid battery.
+If you seldom are parked offshore power when it is cold outside, then you can basically save one full lead-acid battery.

 The bus manufacturer or bus converter made a lot of assumptions when originally designing your electrical system including the size of the battery bank, the size of the inverter/charger(s), what kind of appliances were installed, etc.